Woven Fabric Structure

 - Compound Structures

-Features of Simple Structure
+Features of Simple Fabric Structure

-The following are the features of simple fabric structures.
-They are-
+The following are the features of simple fabric structures: They are-

 - Firstly, to construct a simple fabric structure, only one series of warp (end) and one series of weft (pick) threads are used.